apache/cordova-docs/www/docs/en/2.7.0/guide/getting-started/windows-phone-7/index.md

 - copy the file CordovaWP7_x_x_x.zip to the folder : \My Documents\Visual Studio 2012\Templates\ProjectTemplates
 ( if the template file does not exist, you will need to build it.
 See 2.1 below ) if you have just installed VisualStudio, you should launch it once to create this folder if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
-This is up to you, and only affects where the project template is <a href="../../../cordova/splashscreen/splashscreen.show.html">show</a>n when creating a new project.
+This is up to you, and only affects where the project template is shown when creating a new project.
 Also, You may need to create this folder.

 2.1.
 Building the template